Intilery/intilery.github.io/docs/app/api.md

 ### Batch Event Endpoint

-When you batch events up, you send a list of the events in the order they happened.
+When you batch events up, send a list of the events in the order they happened.

 The `writeKey` is only passed in the root of the request, along with `batch`.